Gold edges up after March drop as dollar slips

-SINGAPORE Gold kicked off April by climbing on Wednesday as the dollar retreated, but expectations the Federal Reserve is on course to lift interest rates this year capped gains.
+NEW YORK/LONDON Gold kicked off April by climbing on Wednesday as the dollar retreated, but expectations the Federal Reserve is on course to lift interest rates this year capped bullion's gains.

-Investors are looking to U.S. jobs data due on Friday, when another strong number could boost bets the U.S. central bank will hike interest rates sooner rather than later.
+Investors are looking to Friday's U.S. jobs data when another strong number could boost bets the U.S. central bank will hike interest rates sooner rather than later.

 Economists polled by Reuters have forecast a 244,000 rise in non-farm payrolls in March, which would mark the 13th straight month of job gains of over 200,000, matching a run in 1994-95.